koraytumer/QrAndBarcodeScanner/README.md

-Scan Barcode or QR Code Using WebCam
+Scan Barcode or QR Code Using WebCam in Android studio